EleniNtz13/Public-Library-Internship-Sparta/README.md

 ### 🏫 Internship Overview – Library System Project

 Welcome to the repository documenting my internship experience at the Sparta Public Library.
+This repository documents my 12-week internship at the Sparta Public Library, where the primary objective was the gradual design and development of internal digital tools to support library record management and workflow automation.

-This project focuses on the design, setup, and gradual development of an internal library management system, combining web technologies, databases, and data organization tools.
+The internship combined software development, database management, data organization, and real-world library operations, allowing both technical and practical experience.

 ### 📅 Internship Details